Implementing Academic Accommodations

 · Ensure that any equipment or technology utilized to effectuate any academic adjustment is tested and is working properly one week prior to the first day of class.

-· Advocate with faculty/instructional staff to have accommodations implemented as denoted by the student's Access Specialist.
+· Advocate with faculty/instructional staff to have accommodations implemented as denoted by the student's access specialist.

 · Contact the Department Chair if student indicates difficulty in the implementation of accommodations and a solution cannot be arrived at with the faculty member.
 The next step will be the Assistant Dean and then the Dean of the College.

-· It is preferred that academic accommodations be requested at least two weeks prior to the beginning of classes or two weeks from the implementation of the approved accommodations in order to give the AAAC time to complete the processes necessary to support the accommodations.
+· It is preferred that academic accommodations be requested at least two weeks prior to the beginning of classes or two weeks from the implementation of the approved accommodations in order to give the SAC time to complete the processes necessary to support the accommodations.

 · Discuss implementation of accommodations with each student.